polychromatic/polychromatic-docs/pages/openrazer.md

 ### Can I use on-the-fly macro recording?

+{:.alert}
+> This feature is [deprecated](https://github.com/openrazer/openrazer/pull/2337) and will be removed in a future OpenRazer release.

 Yes, the OpenRazer daemon supports this for Razer keyboards (like the BlackWidow Chroma) that have dedicated macro keys (M1-M5).
 Keystrokes can be recorded and stored in the daemon until it is stopped, meaning they are **not saved** across sessions,